Why paint trashcans?

 Landscape painting is often quite serious and sincere, but it doesn’t have to be.
 I believe painting can be celebratory and playful, while still helping us examine our world.

 Humor, play and irreverence are important parts of my work: I enjoy combing this “serious” form of art (painting) with light-hearted, goofy or mundane subject matter.
-And in turn, using that playfulness as a container to examine complex or difficult questions.
+And in turn, using that playfulness as a container to examine complex or difficult questions (like dominance of the European lens in landscape painting)

 Painting that addresses cultural dominance.
 (White anti-racist lens, anti capitalist lens).
 Landscape painting upholding cultural norms.
 On landscape painting + dominant (white) culture.
-Friedrich.
-I’m NOT equating the heroic European artist to trash!
-I believe in the inherent goodness of people.
-I just think the trash-can is a funny stand-in for ourselves, a window to help us see ourselves and our surroundings in a new way.
-For me this is about humor and levity, not about literal garbage. s
+Friedrich painting as reference!
+The trash-can is a funny stand-in for story-telling.

 Read more: “How is Floral Painting Connected to Social Justice?”